sagar-nimmala/BoxJavaJWTExamples/README.md

 4. Add Public Key to App (remember to get keyId) - get keyId
 5. Admin - Grant Access to app in admin console
 6. Admin - Get enterprise_id from admin console

-1. GetManagedUsersItems - get the first managed user it finds and list its items (folders and files)